Search this site

 Notes:

 1. The tiger is known for aggression while the cow has a calm temperament.
 Of course, you can't keep them in the same enclosure because if you do so the tiger will attack the cow.
 The snake is stealthy and the mongoose is agile.
 The snake and mongoose are arch enemies; you can't keep them in the same cage.
 However, the characteristics of the tiger, the cow, the snake, the mongoose, and other animals are all present in human beings.
 These characteristics balance each other, and are in complete harmony within human beings.
-For instance, the aggression in human beings is balanced by the calm temperament characteristic.
+For instance, the aggression in human beings is balanced by a calm temperament characteristic.

 These characteristics are akin to musical notes.
 Suppose you play a single note, say "sa", continuously, it will not sound pleasant to the ears.
-But when you string together all the notes - sa, re, ga, ma, pa, dha,ni - to play music, it will sound wonderful.
+But when you string together all the notes — sa, re, ga, ma, pa, dha, ni — to play music, it will sound wonderful.
 That's the case with the animal characteristics as well; when all these characteristics reside together in harmony they lead to perfection.
 And that happens in human beings.

 But how does this relate to Bolai's story?
 Well, let's turn back to our musical notes analogy.
 Music emerges out of melody, harmony, and rhythm.
 But even in a piece of music you may have some notes you play more often than the other notes.
 For instance, you may play "sa" more often; "sa", then, surpasses or dominates other notes.
 In the same way, some characteristic may dominate others; the "calm temperament" characteristic may be more dominant in some people which makes them more calm and less prone to aggression.
 In Bolai's case, a love for plants and trees was the dominant characteristic.